elastic/logstash-filter-elastic_integration/.buildkite/scripts/e2e/README.md

 Otherwise, it assumes test are being run on Linux platform.

 #### Stack version
-E2E also requires `ELASTIC_STACK_VERSION` (ex: "8.12.0") environment variable in order to test against.
+E2E also requires `STACK_VERSION` (ex: "8.12.0") environment variable in order to test against.
 Make sure to export it before running.
 In the Buildkite pipeline, this var will be resolved and exported.

 #### Installing dependencies